How to Write Amazon Bullet Points That Convert (Formulas + Examples)

 What are Amazon bullet points and why do they matter?

 Amazon gives you five bullet points to highlight your product's best features and benefits.
 These appear prominently on mobile (above the fold) and drive search ranking through keyword inclusion.
-Amazon's A9 algorithm weights bullets for keyword relevance, and conversion data from 50,000+ listings shows bullets that lead with benefits (not specs) see 15–25% higher conversion rates than feature-heavy copy.
+Amazon's A9 algorithm weights bullets for keyword relevance, and bullets that lead with the customer benefit (not a spec dump) generally convert better — buyers decide "is this for me?" before they care what it's made of.

 Bullets are also your chance to answer objections before the customer scrolls to reviews.
 Shoppers scan, they don't read—your bullets have 3–5 seconds to earn a click.